josephchenhk/qtrader/README.md

 >> pip install git+https://github.com/josephchenhk/qtrader@master
 ```

-## Get the data ready
+## Prepare the Data

 QTrader supports bar data at the moment.
-What you need to do is creating a folder with the name of the security you
+What you need to do is creating a
+folder with the name of the security you are interested in.
+Let's say you want
-are interested in.
-Let's say you want to backtest or trade HK equity **"HK.01157"** in frequency of **1 minute**, your
+to backtest or trade HK equity **"HK.01157"** in frequency of **1 minute**, your
-data folder should be like this (where "K_1M" stands for 1 minute; you can also find a sample from
+data folder should be like this (where "K_1M" stands for 1 minute; you can also
-qtrader/examples/data):
+find a sample from the qtrader/examples/data):

 ![alt text](./contents/data_folder.png "data folder")

-And you can prepare OHLCV data in CSV format, with dates as their file names, e.g., **"yyyy-mm-dd.csv"**:
+And you can prepare OHLCV data in CSV format, with dates as their file names,
+e.g., **"yyyy-mm-dd.csv"**:

 ![alt text](./contents/data_folder_details.png "data folder details")